Situational Awareness – The Lifeline of Aviation: Thoughts on How to Approach It In Training

 2. Relaxed awareness

-Imagine you driving home from work in your car Wednesday afternoon in the city.
+Imagine you are driving home from work in your car on Wednesday afternoon in the city.
 Most drivers would be relaxed in this situation.
-While it requires us to step up and pay more attention, we can still continue conversing or even sing along to our favourite tune.
+While it requires us to step up and pay more attention, we can still continue conversing or even sing along to our favorite tune.

 3. Focused awareness

 You can compare this level of situational awareness to driving down a freeway while it’s heavily snowing.
-These conditions would require you to step up even further in awareness, ready to react to a sliding of the car.
+These conditions would require you to step up even further in awareness, ready to react to a car sliding.
 Although we can still converse, we may keep conversation to a minimum and turn off the radio to avoid distraction. (*Disclaimer: If you took your driver’s license in Serbia, this might not be the best example for you).

 4. High alert